Azure/azure-sdk/docs/clang/design.md

 {% include requirement/MUST id="clang-last-page" %} indicate in the return type if the consumer has reached the end of the result set.

-{% include requirement/MUST id="clang-size-of-page" %} indicate in the return type how many items were returned by the service, and have a list of those items for the consumer to iterate over.
+{% include requirement/MUST id="clang-size-of-page" %} indicate how many items were returned by the service, and have a list of those items for the consumer to iterate over.

 ## Error handling